rjungemann/cacophony/README.md

 brew install minimal-racket

 # Some optional stuff you can install.
-brew install rlwrap chuck fluid
+brew install rlwrap chuck fluid-synth

 # You may want to have vim installed with TSlime.vim.